ilkar399/PathfinderAutoBuff/PathfinderAutoBuff/Doc/README.md

 ## Credits to
+This mod is somewhat based on KingmakerAI by Holiic92 and contains some code used with his permission.
-Spacehamster, Hambeard, Holic92, Hsinyu Chan, Vek17 and Narria
+Credits to Spacehamster, Hambeard, Hsinyu Chan, Balkoth, Vek17 and Narria for the ideas, code snippets and overall help with making this mod.